 The Ottawa Hospital has three main priorities it is focusing on to improve patient care – cancer care, innovation/ technology, and research.
 Ultimately, improving how we deliver health care to best suit the needs of our patients is what we believe builds a world-class hospital.

 Cancer is something everyone is touched by.
 The Ottawa Hospital Cancer Centre plays an important role in the lives of people in the Ottawa region.
-The Cancer Centre is the second largest outpatient cancer centre in Ontario and cares for more than 24,000 patients.
+Over the next 15 years, Canadians will see a 40 percent increase in cancer diagnosis with almost one in two developing cancer in their lifetime.
+Thanks to the incredible generosity of people like you, we are well-positioned to face this challenge head-on.

 Innovation in medical technology and procedures is improving how we deliver health care.
 Providing better tools to help our physicians and treat our patients is the reason behind developing a new Patient Safety Program at our University of Ottawa Skills and Simulation Centre to educate health care providers on improved methods to address safety concerns.
 The SIM Centre is the facility where doctors can train and practice the latest technology and procedures on human simulators (high tech mannequins), so that they can hone their skills before they operate on a person.